-In Out-of-Path mode, only one network in the setup (the server LAN) is connected to the Internet through the firewall and router.
-Internet traffic or local connections can both be directly sent to the WebMuxTM, which routes the packets to the proper server(s), then the server routes the return traffic back to the remote or local clients directly.
+In Out-of-Path Mode, only one network in the setup (the server LAN) is connected to the Internet through the firewall and router.
+Internet traffic or local connections can both be directly sent to the WebMux, which forwards the packets to the proper server(s), then the server routes the return traffic back to the remote or local clients directly.

 In most situations, the incoming traffic is in small requests, and return traffic from servers back to clients is large amount of data, pictures, or documents.
-Using out-of-path mode will allow up to 100 times more traffic to be handled by the

-WebMux[TM] load balancer.
-The disadvantage for OOP/direct response is that the firewall protections built-in to the WebMux[TM] will no longer function.
+Using Out-of-Path Mode will allow up to 100 times more traffic to be handled by the WebMux load balancer.
+The disadvantage for OOP/direct response is that the firewall protections built-in to the WebMux will no longer function.
 Users must provide their own firewall for incoming and outgoing traffic.